-Today's tight labor market, anticipated Baby Boomer retirements in the coming years, and growth of high demand and skilled jobs are contributing to a neverbefore-seen tension between the demand to fill jobs and the lack of supply ready to fill those jobs.

-Unemployment in Massachusetts is at a historic low of 2.9% (lower than the national unemployment rate of 3.7%).
-In fact, Boston's economy has been booming for a number of years, indicating consistently strong demand for labor despite broader economic fluctuations.
-In the current labor market, the need for workers has only gotten stronger, making it especially difficult for considering how tight labor market is); it also establishes structures designed to serve the region's workers and employers in the long term, including in times of higher unemployment.

-In the current labor market, the need for workers has only gotten stronger, making it especially difficult for many employers in the region to meet their needs.
+Executive Summary Background Today's tight labor market, anticipated Baby Boomer retirements in the coming years, and growth of high demand and skilled jobs are contributing to a neverbefore-seen tension between the demand to fill jobs and the lack of supply ready to fill those jobs.
+Unemployment in Massachusetts is at a historic low of 2.9% (lower than the national unemployment rate of 3.7%).1 In fact, Boston's economy has been booming for a number of years, indicating consistently strong demand for labor despite broader economic fluctuations.
+In the current labor market, the need for workers has only gotten stronger, making it especially difficult for the need for workers has only gotten stronger, making it especially difficult for many employers in the region to meet their needs.
+In the current labor market, many employers in the region to meet their needs.